rcazzara/seldovia/_people/Hart_Emmett_Thomas.md

 Emmett's parents owned a farm near Lambert in Red Lake County, and that is where Emmett grew up.
 As was common among farm families in much of the country at the time, Emmett attended the local school through the eighth grade, and then worked on the family farm and on neighboring farms.
 ![](../assets/Hart_Emmett_family.jpg)
+                     *The Hart Family: Emmett and brother Teddy are sitting on back of car*

 He was living in Minnesota in 1930 and 1940 and registered for the draft in WWII while employed by the Soo Line Railroad in Lambert.
 It is not known exactly when he started working for the railroad as indicated on his military registration card but most likely it was in 1939 or later.